How to Write Customer Success Stories That Sell (Template)

 You can see how each of these three examples uses different ways to talk about the customer, the results, and the product.
 Use it as inspiration!

-Bonus tip: You can run your headline ideas through CoSchedule’s free headline analyzer for more tips and improvement ideas.
+Bonus tip: You can run your headline ideas through CoSchedule’s Headline Analyzer Studio for more tips and improvement ideas.

 2. Company Information and Setup